pytorch/pytorch/docs/source/notes/autograd.rst

 The main reason to use in-place operations is to preserve side effects and prevent additional memory requirements.

 - The first point means that if a tensor is referenced in different places, the in-place operation should modify all these references.
-- The second point means that no extra memory allocation should be done under the hood otherwise it would defeat the purpose of in-place operations.
+- The second point means that no extra memory allocation should indeed be used under the hood.

 To be able to fulfill these two needs, we make in-place operations actually be in-place during the forward pass giving exactly the same behavior as any other non-autograd library that provides in-place operations.